 - 1 tablespoon rapeseed or olive oil

 - Grated zest and juice of ½ orange

-Place the joint on a chopping board and make several slashes over the surface.
-Season and coat with the Chinese 5 spice powder on both sides.
+- Place the joint on a chopping board and make several slashes over the surface.
+Season and coat with the Chinese 5 spice powder all over.

 - Place on a rack in a roasting tin and open roast for the preferred, calculated cooking time, basting occasionally with any rich meat juices.
 Cover with foil if browning too quickly.